julienetie/typecase/README.md

 ```

-typecase does not aim to tell you the specific "type" of sub-object it may contain,
+Typecase does not aim to tell you the specific "type" of sub-object it may contain,
 this is usually not important since you would likely need to check for
 existing properties, and if not then native properties will be sufficient.